-I admit to being haunted by sand drifts, foreign faces, and familiarity’s tune, of never heard songs.
+I admit to being haunted by sand drifts, foreign faces, and a familiarity’s feel, too tunes of never heard songs.

 In one of my lives, I was believed to be, Henry the VIII’s wife, but I’ve learned, how to keep my head since then, along with my enriched life.